 - no expensive wood to buy each year

 - energy efficiency (50-99% efficient compared to 10-30% for wood)

 - clean burning (wood fireplaces add to smog problems, which is why they're banned in many cities)

 But the clincher for most people is the easy installation—a gas fireplace can go pretty much anywhere you can run wiring, a gas line and a small metal chimney.

 Types of Gas Fireplaces

 The three main types of gas fireplaces are log sets, inserts and built-ins.
 Log sets and inserts convert traditional masonry fireplaces to gas.
 A log set is a kit with a burner, grate and logs that sits inside the old fireplace, typically using the chimney for venting.
 Inserts are self-contained units that slip into a firebox.
-They often have dedicated venting and can offer the same heating and efficiency features of a built-in.
+They often have dedicated venting and can offer the same heating and efficiency features as a built-in.
 Built-ins are freestanding appliances that you enclose with framing and wall finishes.
 Built-ins are the most versatile type and range from large standard units that mimic traditional fireplaces to double-sided through-the-wall units to futuristic models that border on wall art.
-You can also get built-ins for outdoor fireplaces.

-Most built-in gas fireplaces with direct venting are "zero-clearance," meaning they can be enclosed with wood framing and other standard construction materials, although offsets or heat shields may be required for some parts and materials.
-Vent ducts typically run from the top of the unit and out through the nearest exterior wall, but many configurations are possible.
+Most built-in gas fireplaces with direct venting are "zero-clearance," meaning they can be enclosed with wood framing and other standard construction materials, although offsets or heat shields may be required for some parts.
+Vent ducts typically run from the top of the unit and out through the nearest exterior wall, but many other configurations are possible.
 Most of the installation is doable for a handy homeowner.
-However, you should have a pro handle the gas and electrical hookups and install or at least inspect the vent duct to make sure it's safe.
+However, you should hire a pro to handle the gas and electrical hookups and install or at least inspect the vent duct to make sure it's safe.
 The wall above and around the unit can be finished with trim, paint, tile, faux stone, you name it.